 Electroacupuncture is a form of acupuncture where a small electric current is passed between pairs of acupuncture needles.
-This intervention is used to increase stimulation during treatment.
+This intervention is used to increase stimulation during treatment and is especially effective for pain and neurological concerns.
+Innovative ITO electroacupuncture devices are used for treatment efficacy and patient safety.

 Magnet therapy is a needle-free intervention which uses magnets of varying strengths to stimulate acupuncture points.
 This non-invasive procedure may be used to supplement or replace traditional needling interventions.

-Facial Acupuncture has been utilized for facial rejuvenation and skincare by the imperial courts of China since the Sung Dynasty (960-1279 AD).
-These gentle therapies focus on treating both visible signs and root causes of various skin concerns by stimulating the lymphatic and circulatory systems, building collagen, increasing elastin, toning muscles, improving circulation, decreasing inflammation, and stimulating blood flow.
-Treatments may improve fatigued and aging appearance, discoloration, deep wrinkling, acne scars and sagging skin.
-Take-home therapies may also be utilized for best results.
+Facial Acupuncture is a gentle therapy treating both visible signs and root causes of various skin and facial concerns by stimulating the lymphatic and circulatory systems, building collagen, increasing elastin, toning muscles, improving circulation, decreasing inflammation, and increasing blood flow.
+Treatments may improve fatigued and aging appearance, discoloration, deep wrinkling, scars, sagging skin, facial tics, facial paralysis, neuralgia, Bell's palsy, and more.

 Chinese herbal medicine includes dietary supplements, traditional Chinese herbal therapy, and topical treatments.
 We safely prescribe high quality supplements based on the unique needs of each patient.
 Customized supplements are checked for interactions with medications currently being taken.